aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

   scan that table and re-write the items.
   When the index is empty,
-  the customer can be certain that no items remain that were written with version 12.
+  the customer can be certain that no items remain that were written with version 12, at which point they can remove version 12 from the [BeaconContext](#beaconcontext) and delete the temporary GSI

-It is important for customers to update previous versions, because until they do, multiple reads need to be performed to find all matching items across all beacon versions.
+It is important for customers to update previous versions, because until they do, a single customer Query request will have to be translated into multiple backend Query requests to find all matching items across all beacon versions.

 ### Primary Key Generation